openstack/charm-specs/specs/newton/approved/mistral.rst

 Gerrit Topic
 ------------

-Use Gerrit topic "<topic_name>" for all patches related to this spec.
+Use Gerrit topic "mistral" for all patches related to this spec.

 .. code-block:: bash